 Barah Mikaïl Founder of Stractegia, a Madrid-based consulting company focusing on the MENA region and Spanish politics.
 He is also an Associate Professor of International Security at Saint Louis University Madrid Campus and Director of the Observatory on Contemporary Crises.
 His research focuses on the Geopolitics of the MENA region.
 Mikail was previously a senior researcher in the Paris-based Institut de Relations Internationales et Stratégiques and a lecturer at the university of Paris-VIII.
 His latest book, “A Necessary Re-reading of the Arab Spring”, was published in French at the Editions du Cygne in 2012.

 Jamie Thomson Security analyst; holds MAs from the University of Oxford (Modern History) and King’s College London (International Relations).
 In five years with the British Army, he deployed on operations as a platoon commander in Iraq (focusing on security sector reform), and as an intelligence operations officer in Bosnia (working on police liaison).
 Jamie has subsequently worked in the security industry in Dubai and London, in commercial and intelligence roles.
-He is currently Senior Risk Analyst with Northcott Global Solutions.
+He is currently a Senior Risk Analyst with Northcott Global Solutions.

 Lyes Menacer Journalist and head of the International Desk at the Algerian daily newspaper Liberté.
 He served as a reporter and journalist for La Tribune (2009-2015), Le Soir d’Algérie (2008-2009) and El Watan (2003-2007).
 Lyes is also a researcher with Stractegia.
 His research focuses on Algeria, migration movements and human trafficking in the Southern Mediterranean, identity politics and the activity of radical groups in North Africa and the Sahel.
 Lyes Menacer is the author of several articles that deal with Algeria and North Africa.
 He also authored several books examining identity issues.